gabenespoli/vim-colors-snooker/README.md

 For terminal vim, set your terminal colors to the following values for the dark or light palette.
 This palette follows [Base16](https://github.com/chriskempson/base16).
 If you are using iTerm you can get the .itermcolors file from [this repo](https://github.com/gabenespoli/iterm-color-palettes).

-TODO: update this table, the colors are from a previous colorscheme right now.

 | Code | Terminal Color | Base16 Color           | dark   | Function                      |
 | ---- | -------------- | -----------------      | ------ | ----------------------------- |
 | 0    | black          | background             | 212524 |                               |